opentracing/opentracing.io/CONTRIBUTING.md

 $ open http://localhost:4000
 ```
 ## Pull Requests
-1. Create a branch from `master`.
+1. Create a branch from `master`
-1. Make sure it builds without any issues.
+1. Make sure it builds without any issues
 1. Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-1. Push it to your fork.
+1. Push it to your fork
 1. Create a pull request [here](https://github.com/opentracing/opentracing.io/compare)

 ## License